erichmair/erichmair.github.io/_posts/2023-12-01-Project - Logging and Monitoring.md

 > Below you'll find the notes for performing each lab in this project.
 Select the dropdowns to reveal/hide these PDF notes.
 {: .prompt-tip }

-## Lab 1: Lab 5: Setup of SIEM & Log Repository
+## Lab 5: Setup of SIEM & Log Repository

 <details open>
   <summary>